Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Preliminaries

-We assume that Eq.~\ref{eq:Lagrangian} is lower semi-continuous (lsc) and strictly convex in $\dot{p_t}$ in the Wasserstein space.
-The kinetic energy $\mathcal{K}(x_t,\mu_t,t)$ and potential energy $\mathcal{U}(p_t,t)$ are defined as follows, respectively:
+Further, we assume that Eq.~\eqref{eq:Lagrangian} is lower semi-continuous (lsc) and strictly convex in $\dot{p_t}$ in the Wasserstein space.
+Consequently, $\mathcal{K}(x_t,\mu_t,t)$ and $\mathcal{U}(p_t,t)$ are defined as follows, respectively:

-where $U_t(X_t)$ is the potential function.
-Then the \textit{action} in the context of Lagrangian mechanics is defined as follow:
+where $V_t(X_t)$ is the potential function.
+Then the \textit{action} in the context of Lagrangian mechanics is defined as follows:

-According to \textit{the principle of least action}, the shortest path is the one minimizing the action, which is aligned with Eq.~\ref{eq:sbp} in the SB theory as well.
+According to \textit{the principle of least action} \cite{feynman2005principle}, the shortest path is the one minimizing the action, which is aligned with Eq.~\eqref{eq:sbp} in the SB theory as well.
 Therefore, we can leverage the Lagrangian dynamics to tackle the OT problem for data generation.
-To solve Eq.~\ref{eq:Lagrangian}, we need to satisfy the stationary condition, i.e., the Euler-Lagrangian equation:
+Moreover, to solve Eq.~\eqref{eq:Lagrangian}, the corresponding stationary condition, i.e., the Euler-Lagrangian equation \cite{arnol2013mathematical}, needs to be satisfied: